biaslab/ForneyLab.jl/STYLEGUIDE.md

 ForneyLab.jl.
 We strongly believe that having consistent code style facilitates contributions and makes code review process easier for all parties.
 Unfortunately, tools like [rustfmt](https://github.com/rust-lang/rustfmt) and [gofmt](https://golang.org/cmd/gofmt/) are not yet available for Julia.
+For this reason we have assembled a set of guidelines for writing source code and documentation.

-This style guide is largely inspired by default [Julia style guidelines](https://docs.julialang.org/en/v1/manual/style-guide/index.html) and [PEP-8](https://www.python.org/dev/peps/pep-0008/).
+This style guide is largely inspired by [Julia style guidelines](https://docs.julialang.org/en/v1/manual/style-guide/index.html) and [PEP-8](https://www.python.org/dev/peps/pep-0008/).
 It is also by no means comprehensive.
 We suggest that readers get familiar with standard Julia style